nurekella/AboutMe/README.md

-- 👋 Hi, I’m @nurekella
+- 👋 Hi, I’m Nurbol Khamzauly.
-- 👀 I’m interested in ...
+- 👀 I’m interested in Linux, Cloud and DevOps, IaaC.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning DevOps Methodology.
-- 💞️ I’m looking to collaborate on ...
+- 📫 Don't hesiatate to drop me an email to nurekella1@gmail.com, also via Telegram @nurekella.
-- 📫 How to reach me ...
+- Thank you!

 <!---
 nurekella/nurekella is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.